Nutrients That Plant Based Eaters Must be Mindful of (Part 2) – Iron, DHA/EPA and Iodine + Iron and Calcium Rich Smoothie

-- The essential amino acid, lysine also helps increase non-heme iron absorption.
+- The essential amino acid lysine also helps increase non-heme iron absorption.
 Lysine is found in legumes (peanuts, beans, lentils and peas) and quinoa.
-Most healthy plant based eaters eat plenty of legumes and quinoa, but if you’re not eating different legumes every single day and eating quinoa regularly, you should up your intake of these foods.
+Most healthy plant based eaters eat plenty of legumes and quinoa, but if you’re not eating different legumes every single day or eating quinoa regularly, you should up your intake of these foods.

 - Calcium supplements, dairy, coffee, black tea and green tea inhibit iron absorption, so avoid these during your meals.